Coder-philosopher/icell/README.md

 ## About Innovation Cell, NIT Raipur

 Established in **May 2018** under the supervision of the Director and Head of the Career Development Centre (CDC), the Innovation Cell at NIT Raipur nurtures a culture of innovation and entrepreneurship among students.
-It provides mentorship, seed support (up to ₹25,000), and access to a 24×7 makerspace to support frugal innovation and interdisciplinary collaboration.
+It provides mentorship, seed support, and access to a 24×7 makerspace to support frugal innovation and interdisciplinary collaboration.
 Promising projects may be incubated through the Technology Business Incubator (TBI).

 ## Website Features